 What is generator periodic inspection in Bursa

 Generator periodic inspection is the process of examining and testing generator sets and generator installations used as a main or backup energy source in a facility at defined intervals according to legislation and the relevant TS / TS EN standards.
 In practice, this service may be called generator periodic examination, generator installation periodic inspection, generator periodic tests, generator periodic inspection report, generator periodic inspection form or generator periodic examination report.
 Their common purpose is to verify that the generator system that will operate during a power outage works safely, adequately and in accordance with the generator criteria for work equipment periodic inspection.
-For related context, see Bursa Fire Detection Periodic Inspection.
+For related context, see Bursa Battery Periodic Inspection.

 Generator inspection and maintenance are different